Time Will Tell (Hikaru Utada song): Composition and release

 Musically, "Time Will Tell" is a dance tune that incorporates elements of pop, jazz and funk.
 According to a contributor of Japanese magazine CD Journal, they noticed that the sound was "very mid-tempo" and believed it to be inspired by contemporary American culture.
 Kano, writing for Rockin'On Japan, felt the song infused contemporary R&B and hip hop elements.
 The writer commented that their experimentation with R&B music was signfiying to Japanese culture, as he felt the country did not emphasize the genre.
 Additionally, he noticed their "positive" songwriting.
-In a similar review, Mori Tomoyuki from Amazon.com believed that the singers use of R&B "influence the country" and other growing musicians.

 "Time Will Tell" was released as a double A-side with "Automatic", which premiered on December 9, 1998, through Toshiba-EMI in three physical formats: mini CD single, standard CD single and 12" vinyl.
 All three packages feature the two song, but included a different third track; the mini CD featured an original karaoke of "Automatic", while the vinyl and standard CD single included an English-dub mix of "Time Will Tell".
 The cover art for the mini CD was a shot from the accompanying music video, which has the singer sitting on the yellow sofa.
 In the United States, "Automatic" and "Time Will Tell" were added onto a special 12" vinyl that was published for promotional usage, namely through underground clubs.
 Furthermore, the artwork for the standard CD single was yet another shot from the clip, this time with Utada standing in the blue room wearing white clothes.